What is a rescue plan for working at height?

 A work at height rescue plan is essential for all companies, businesses and workplaces where employees work at height.
 Employees are working at height if they:

-In these scenarios, a work at height rescue plan is an important and essential procedure to prevent accidents while working at height.
+In these scenarios, a rescue plan for working at height is an important way to prevent accidents while working at height.
 In most cases, a work at height rescue plan can be the difference between life and serious injury (or even death).

 What work at height requires a rescue plan?

-As an employer, company or business, you are legally required to have an up-to-date working at height rescue plan if your employees are at any risk of injury when working from height.
+All work at height requires a rescue plan.
+As an employer, you are legally required to have an up-to-date working at height rescue plan if your employees are at any risk of injury when working from height.
 This is to ensure that your work is in line with the government's Work at Height Regulations (2005).

 Examples of work at height include: